 Do I need to be able to read music?
-No. In community singers, music is available for some songs, but all the parts are taught by ear – there is no expectation of being able to just pick up a piece of music and sing it!
+No. In Easingwold Community singers and HAC Singers, music is available for some songs, but all the parts are taught by ear – there is no expectation of being able to just pick up a piece of music and sing it!
 Tracks are often provided to help learn parts.
 At Singing For All, only lyrics are used.

 I was told I couldn’t sing when I was younger.
 Could I still join?
 DEFINITELY!
 Jessa is very much of the “everyone can sing” school of singing and encourages every one to find and enjoy their own voice.
 Nobody is auditioned or judged.

 What kind of songs would we sing?
 In Singing For All, the songs are mainly in unison, and are well-known songs from the 50s/60s/70s, songs from shows, even traditional songs – an extremely wide range.
 SFA don’t “rehearse” songs as such – they sing lots of songs in the session, just for fun.
-The songs for Community Singers may include pop songs from the 60s to the present day, folk songs, new songs specially written for choirs, songs from around the world, simple rounds, and there will be 2 or 3 parts to choose from so we can make beautiful harmonies together.
+The songs for Easingwold Community Singers and HACS may include pop songs, folk songs, new songs specially written for choirs, songs from around the world, simple rounds, and there will be 2 or 3 parts to choose from so we can make beautiful harmonies together.

 Who can come to the sessions?
-Absolutely anyone aged 16 to 116.
+Anyone aged 16 to 116 who loves to sing.